ljw1004/csharpspec/csharp/conversions.md

 *  From `double` to `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `char`, `float`, or `decimal`.
 *  From `decimal` to `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `char`, `float`, or `double`.

-Because the explicit conversions include all implicit and explicit numeric conversions, it is always possible to convert from any *numeric_type* to any other *numeric_type* using a cast expression (§7.7.6).
+Because the explicit conversions include all implicit and explicit numeric conversions, it is always possible to convert from any *numeric_type* to any other *numeric_type* using a cast expression ([Cast expressions](expressions.md#cast-expressions)).

 The explicit numeric conversions possibly lose information or possibly cause exceptions to be thrown.
 An explicit numeric conversion is processed as follows:

-*  For a conversion from an integral type to another integral type, the processing depends on the overflow checking context (§7.6.12) in which the conversion takes place:
+*  For a conversion from an integral type to another integral type, the processing depends on the overflow checking context ([The checked and unchecked operators](expressions.md#the-checked-and-unchecked-operators)) in which the conversion takes place:
     * In a `checked` context, the conversion succeeds if the value of the source operand is within the range of the destination type, but throws a `System.OverflowException` if the value of the source operand is outside the range of the destination type.
     * In an `unchecked` context, the conversion always succeeds, and proceeds as follows.
         * If the source type is larger than the destination type, then the source value is truncated by discarding its "extra" most significant bits.
 The result is then treated as a value of the destination type.
         * If the source type is smaller than the destination type, then the source value is either sign-extended or zero-extended so that it is the same size as the destination type.
 Sign-extension is used if the source type is signed; zero-extension is used if the source type is unsigned.
 The result is then treated as a value of the destination type.
         * If the source type is the same size as the destination type, then the source value is treated as a value of the destination type.
 *  For a conversion from `decimal` to an integral type, the source value is rounded towards zero to the nearest integral value, and this integral value becomes the result of the conversion.
 If the resulting integral value is outside the range of the destination type, a `System.OverflowException` is thrown.
-*  For a conversion from `float` or `double` to an integral type, the processing depends on the overflow checking context (§7.6.12) in which the conversion takes place:
+*  For a conversion from `float` or `double` to an integral type, the processing depends on the overflow checking context ([The checked and unchecked operators](expressions.md#the-checked-and-unchecked-operators)) in which the conversion takes place:
     * In a `checked` context, the conversion proceeds as follows:
         * If the value of the operand is NaN or infinite, a `System.OverflowException` is thrown.
         * Otherwise, the source operand is rounded towards zero to the nearest integral value.
 If this integral value is within the range of the destination type then this value is the result of the conversion.